Discrete subgroups of small critical exponent: Introduction

 \begin{remark} Under the assumption that $\dim_{\mathcal H}(\Lambda(\Gamma))<1$, Pankka and Souto \cite{PS} proved that any torsion free Kleinian group (not necessarily finitely generated) is free.

 \end{remark}

-Neverthless, it is strongly suggested that the answer to Question \ref{ques:free} should be positive for any finitely generated, discrete isometry subgroup of a Hadamard manifold with pinched negative curvature $-\kappa^{2}\leq K\leq -1$.
-If in addition we know $\Gamma$ is free, then the constant $D(n,\kappa)$ in Theorem \ref{thm:main} can actually be made effective, and independent of $n$ and $\kappa$.
+The method in \cite{Kap3} also works for discrete isometry subgroups of Hadamard manifolds with negatively pinched sectional curvature $-\kappa^{2}\leq K\leq -1$, and Question \ref{ques:free} can be asked for this family of groups.
+If in addition we know $\Gamma$ is free in Theorem \ref{thm:main}, then the constant $D(n,\kappa)$ can actually be made effective, and independent of $n$ and $\kappa$.

 \begin{theorem} Let $\Gamma<\Isom(X)$ be a finitely generated, virtually free, discrete isometry subgroup of an $n$-dimensional Hadamard manifold with pinched negative curvature $-\kappa^{2}\leq K\leq -1$.
 If $\delta(\Gamma)<\dfrac{1}{16}$, then $\Gamma$ is convex cocompact. \end{theorem}